flatiron/director/README.md

 var router = SS.router({

   '/^bird/': { // the URL was either http://foo.com/bird (HTML5) or http://foo.com/index.html#bird
-    on: birdFunction // fire a function that you created called 'birdFunction' },
+    on: fly // fire a function that you created called 'birdFunction' },

   '/^dog/': {
-    on: dogFunction
+    on: bark
   },

   '/^cat/': {
-    on: catFunction
+    on: scratch
   }

 });
 </code></pre>

-**Example 2: various ways to declare functions and routes**
+**Example 2: alternate ways to design routers**
 <pre><code>
 (function() {